Skip to main content

 Pick your starting point

-I have a board running stock OS
+I have a board running a stock OS

-Copy a command.
-Paste over SSH.
+Copy the install command.
+Paste it over SSH.

 I have a fresh SD card with no OS

-Get the vendor OS running first.
+Get the vendor OS running first, then install.

 Stock OS board

 If your board is a Raspberry Pi, Radxa, Jetson, or any other supported SBC running its standard vendor OS, the Flash Tool surfaces a curl install command.
 Paste it on the board over SSH and the install script does the rest.
+The supported boards today are the Raspberry Pi 4B and Pi Zero 2 W, the Radxa CM3, CM4, Rock 5C Lite, and Cubie A7Z, plus the other profiles listed in Supported hardware.

 1